Eddie Melton

-Eddie Melton (born 1981) is an American politician from the state of Indiana, who was born in the city of Gary and is serving as the 22nd mayor of Gary, Indiana.
-A member of the Democratic Party, Melton served in the Indiana Senate as the Senator for Indiana Senate District 3.
-He also serves as Deputy Chair of the Indiana Democratic Party where he has focused on equity and inclusion.
+Eddie Melton (born 26 January 1981) is an American politician who has served as the 22nd mayor of Gary, Indiana since 2024.
+A member of the Democratic Party, he previously served in the Indiana Senate from 2016 to 2023.

 Biography

 Melton was born and raised in Gary, Indiana, attended Jefferson Elementary, and graduated from Horace Mann High School.
 He started his secondary education at Kentucky State University, where earned an athletic scholarship to play as a quarterback.
-During his time at Kentucky State University, he is a member of Kappa Alpha Psi fraternity and earned a degree in business management.
+During his time at Kentucky State University, he is a member of Kappa Alpha Psi fraternity and studied business management.
 He later completed it at Calumet College of St. Joseph, graduating with a degree in organizational management.
 Melton served as Manager of Corporate Citizen and Community Relations for NIPSCO.
 Melton was a contributor to the National My Brother's Keeper Initiative, which was created by Barack Obama.
 He served on the Indiana State Board of Education.
 Melton was elected to the state senate in 2016.
 In June 2019, he announced his candidacy for Governor of Indiana in the 2020 election, but he ended his candidacy in January 2020.
 In November 2020, Melton was elected as the Assistant Minority Floor Leader of the Indiana Senate.
 Melton currently resides in Gary, Indiana, with his wife, Crystal, and their four children.